 The impact of Alternative 1 at KVPs 18a and 18b would be significant under CEQA because the viaducts associated with Alternative 1 would degrade visual quality from the perspective of PCT trail users with high viewer sensitivity.
 Therefore, Alternative 1 would substantially degrade the visual character or quality of public views of the site and its surroundings in a non-urbanized area.
 Mitigation Measure PCT-MM#1, as described in Section 3.16.7, would be required.
 This measure requires the Authority to coordinate with the U.S. Forest Service and Bureau of Land Management to prepare final design documents that minimize the visual impacts of the HSR future alignment on PCT users, such as through landscaping or other design features.
-Further, Mitigation Measure AVQ-MM#6 is required to provide landscape treatments along the embankment associated with the relocated Tehachapi Willow Springs Road This would reduce the contrasting urban appearance of the project with the natural environment and reduce impacts on visual quality.
+This would reduce the contrasting urban appearance of the project with the natural environment and reduce impacts on visual quality.
 However, after mitigation, the impact would still be significant under CEQA.

-At the transition between the Tehachapi Mountains East and West Mojave Landscape Units, Alternative 1 would emerge from a tunnel and run on retained fill through approximately 13 miles on the Antelope Valley floor to Rosamond Boulevard.
+At the transition between the Tehachapi Mountains East and West Mojave Landscape Units, Alternative 1 would emerge from a tunnel and run on retained fill through approximately 13 miles on the Antelope Valley floor to Rosamond Avenue.
 New roadway overheads would be constructed at Robert Ranch Road, Trotter Avenue, Backus Road, Highgate Road, Dawn Road, and Favorite Avenue.
 As discussed in Section 3.16.5.6, viewer groups in this landscape unit include motorists on Tehachapi Willow Springs Road and Rosamond Boulevard, isolated rural residents in the Mojave Desert, and residents at the northern edge of the town of Rosamond.
 For the purposes of CEQA, this landscape unit is considered non-urbanized.